spozun/cerner-32-days-of-code/README.md

 # productivity
-Cerner 32 days of code
+Cerner 32 days of code, 32 lines or less.

 Day 1 - SetTimeouts.js - A sad way to slam multiple setTimeouts into your browser-based Javascript faster!